-Arlotta enters his 14th season as Co-Owner and President of the Georgia Swarm in 2020-21.
+Arlotta entered his 15th season as Co-Owner and President of the Georgia Swarm in 2021-22.
 He runs all aspects of the Swarm’s day-to-day business operations including, sales, sponsorship, marketing, community relations, broadcast, and communications.
 In the summer of 2013, Arlotta was promoted to the role of President after spending five seasons as the Swarm’s Vice President.

 In the summer of 2015, Arlotta managed the Swarm’s relocation to the Metro Atlanta Area after the team had spent 11 seasons as the Minnesota Swarm in the Twin Cities.

 “Building our fan and partner base and taking care of those customers is our number one priority,” Arlotta says.

-Arlotta also represents the Swarm as an Associate Governor in the NLL and is the Vice Chair of the NLL’s Marketing, Commercial Properties and Broadcasting Committee, the league’s largest committee; on the league’s Marketing & Commercial Properties Committee, which oversees sponsorship partnerships; the NLL Jr. Committee, which focuses on growing box lacrosse on the youth level in the league’s 11 cities; and the NLL’s Broadcast Committee, which handles all broadcasting initiatives throughout the league, including Turner Broadcasting’s new Bleacher Report Live app.
+Arlotta also represents the Swarm as an Associate Governor in the NLL and is the Vice Chair of the NLL’s Marketing, Commercial Properties and Broadcasting Committee, the league’s largest committee; on the league’s Marketing & Commercial Properties Committee, which oversees sponsorship partnerships; the NLL Jr. Committee, which focuses on growing box lacrosse on the youth level in the league’s 15 cities; and the NLL’s Broadcast Committee, which handles all broadcasting initiatives throughout the league, including the League’s current partnership with ESPN and TSN.

 During the 2017-18 season, Arlotta and the Swarm won the final six games of the season to finish as the East Division Regular Season Champions with an 11-7 record.
 Arlotta served as Modern Luxury’s Men’s Book Atlanta guest editor for its first annual Men of the Year Event.